antocuni/antocuni.github.io/blog/posts/2025/09-tracing-jit-real-world-python/index.md

 Since the audience of this blog is different, let me **briefly** explain CPython's JIT first.

-The explanation of both JITs are necessarily short, incomplete and highly simplified.
+The explanations of both JITs are necessarily short, incomplete and highly simplified.

 #### CPython JIT 101 first

 Python source code is turned into bytecode.
-Bytecode is a sequence of "opcodes", and the CPython VM is an interpreter for those opcodes.
+Bytecode is a sequence of "opcodes" (`LOAD_FAST`, `BINARY_OP`, etc.), and the CPython VM is an interpreter for those opcodes.
 Historically, VM was written by hand, and the main loop consisted of a big `switch` statement which executed the code corresponding to each opcode.

 Nowadays things are different: the opcodes are written in a special DSL and the main interpreter loop is automatically generated from this